 Negative Impact of Kleptomania

-Naturally, this could one day affect their job search or possibly even college admissions.
+Naturally, this could one day affect their job search or possibly, college admissions and future personal relationships.
 The teen also faces inner turmoil as emotions of guilt, regret, helplessness or loneliness battle against their mind.